 For example, we are going to add additional text to our ‘join us’ website form to clarify what use we will make of the personal data our new members provide and how long we will keep it.
 To ensure explicit consent, we will also add a checkbox.

-5. We are providing a method by which people can find out what personal data we hold about them and request to have it deleted
+5. We provided a method by which people can find out what personal data we hold about them and request to have it deleted

 Our privacy page on the website will contain a link to a form allowing people to request a copy of their personal data.

-6. We will be updating the privacy page on our website
+6. We updated the privacy page on our website

 Note that the ICO has provided of examples of good and bad privacy notices at: https://ico.org.uk/media/for-organisations/documents/1625136/good-and-bad-examples-of-privacy-notices.pdf.